Scams Targeting American Seniors

 A senior that get scammed

-Here is a guide that will help you navigate the different scams that target seniors and what you can do about them :
+Here is a guide that will help you detect the different scams that may target you and what you can do about them :

 1. Sweepstakes and Lottery Scams